 Reset the values of the Keyframer effect to zero and proceed in the same way with the Pitch parameter.
 The logo now turns along the green axis represented in the diagram.

 With the Heading parameter, the logo turns along the red axis represented in the diagram.

 The combination of these three parameters gives a wide variety of results.
 It is now up to you to use these rotations in your animations and videos.

-The logo may carry out several rotations around an axis: you simply modify the value of the Rotation parameter when creating the animation keys to increase the angle to 360°.
+The logo may carry out several rotations around an axis: you simply modify the value of the Rotation parameter when creating the FX Stack keyframes to increase the angle to 360°.

 In the examples above, our logo always turns in relation to its center: the axes the logo turns around cross each other in its center.